Opinion | Diversity matters, but actions and values just as much

 As for the Senate, there’s not a dime’s worth of ideological difference between Scott and Republican Minority Leader Mitch McConnell (Ky.) or right-wing pot-stirrers such as Ted Cruz (Tex.) or Josh Hawley (Mo.).
 Scott is a leading Republican in a political party that in state after state is pushing to put hundreds of restrictive measures on the books to suppress voters, and on a scale not seen since the end of Reconstruction, when states in Old Dixie brought down the hammer on the voting rights of newly freed Black male slaves.

-Saying through his press spokesman he was “honored to have President Trump’s endorsement,” ahead of next year’s election, Scott cited his pleasure in helping Trump “seat 220+ conservative judges.”
+Saying through his press spokesman he was “honored to have President Trump’s endorsement” ahead of next year’s election, Scott cited his pleasure in helping Trump “seat 220+ conservative judges.”
 A badge of honor in Scott’s book.

 There is nothing in Trump’s Republican Party that reflects even the slightest movement toward diversity of thought.
 The movement is all in the other direction, in fact.